zaimabdullah/laravel-social-media-website/NOTE_ME.md

 Make sure a user only can give one reaction for one post. (click 2-times will delete the prev reaction)

 - Display how many like in each post
-Add new relation reactions() with PostReaction inside 'Post' model.
+Add new relation of post with reactions() with PostReaction inside 'Post' model.
 Use the the relation inside 'PostResource' at 'num_of_reactions' writing like this => 'reactions_count'.
 Have to add '->withCount('reactions')' this inside 'HomeController' to be able to use 'reactions_count'.
 Display the 'num_of_reactions' inside 'PostItem' at the 'Like' button.